Skip to content

 Using a Gift towards reserve requirements

-Some lenders require “mortgage reserves,” which are extra cash assets left over after closing to cover monthly mortgage payments.
-Therefore, the lender will provide you with the number of months reserves that would be required.
-Whereas conventional loans allow you to use gift funds for reserves.
-However, FHA and VA loans don’t allow gift funds to be used towards reserves, so you may need to save additional funds.
+Some lenders demand “mortgage reserves,” extra cash assets you need to keep after closing to cover monthly mortgage payments.
+The lender will tell you how many months’ reserves are necessary.
+While conventional loans permit the use of gift funds for reserves, FHA and VA loans do not.
+Therefore, you may need to save additional funds.

 Gift letter requirements based on property types